r-dube/pickingflowers/lithuania.md

 However, there is no legal way (in China) for Huawei to refuse cooperation with the Chinese government \[11\].

 There is also no real separation between the Chinese government and the Chinese judiciary.
-That is no independent judiciary would stands in the way of the Chinese government's demands for data from Huawei.
+That is, no independent judiciary would stand in the way of the Chinese government's demands for data from Huawei.
 Since, Huawei officials also have a close relationship with the Communist Party of China (which controls the Chinese government) it is difficult to take Huawei's statements on customer data protection seriously.

 ## References and notes